 Invite a child to come up and open the Bible to the place marked by the bookmark, Matthew 19:13-15.
-Take the opened Bible, place the children's leaflet inside.
-Tell the children the name of the Bible story "Let the Children Come to Me."
-Refer to the teaching poster or the cover of the children's leaflet as you read the Bible story on the For My Family Page to the children.
+Take the opened Bible, place the children's leaflet in it, and tell the Bible story "Let the Children Come to Me" found on the For My Family Page.